-Welcome to Liverpool Hope University’s Payroll information pages,which aim to provide help and guidance on all payroll matters.
+Welcome to the payroll information pages, which aim to provide help and guidance on all payroll matters.

-All staff wishing to claim overtime are requested to complete an Overtime Form, detailing additional hours worked on a weekly basis.
+All staff wishing to claim overtime are requested to complete an overtime form which is available from Payroll, detailing additional hours worked on a weekly basis.

 Overtime refers to additional hours in your primary role and does not refer to hours worked in a separate role.